awsdocs/aws-java-developer-guide-v2/doc_source/basics-async.rst

 Streaming Operations
 ======================

-For streaming operations, you must provide an :aws-java-class:`AsyncRequestProvider
+For streaming operations, you must provide an :aws-java-class:`AsyncRequestBody
-<core/async/AsyncRequestProvider>` to provide the content incrementally or
+<core/async/AsyncRequestBody>` to provide the content incrementally or
-an :aws-java-class:`AsyncResponseHandler <core/async/AsyncResponseHandler>` to receive and
+an :aws-java-class:`AsyncResponseTransformer <core/async/AsyncResponseTransformer>`
-process the response.
+to receive and process the response.

 Here is an example that uploads a file to |S3| asynchronously with the :methodname:`PutObject` operation.